pelithne/AKS_security_workshop/notes.md

 2) Once logged in, locate and select your **resource group** where the Jumpbox has been deployed.
 3) Within your resource group, find and click on the **Jumpbox VM**.
 4) In the left-hand side menu, under the **Operations** section, select ‘Bastion’.
-5) Enter the **credentials** for the Jumpbox VM and verify that you can log in successfully.
+5) Enter the **credentials** for the Jumpbox VM and verify that you can log in successfully,

 For additional information on accessing VMs through Bastion, please refer to this [Microsoft Azure Bastion tutorial](https://learn.microsoft.com/en-us/azure/bastion/create-host-cli#steps)